 For those members who elect participation in the Investment Plan, rather than the Pension Plan, vesting occurs at one year of service.
 These participants receive a contribution for self-direction in an investment product with a third-party administrator selected by the State Board of Administration.
 Employer and employee contributions, including amounts contributed to individual member's accounts, are defined by law, but the ultimate benefit depends in part on the performance of investment funds.
 Benefit terms, including contribution requirements, for the Investment Plan are established and may be amended by the Florida Legislature.
 The Investment Plan is funded with the same employer and employee contribution rates that are based on salary and membership class (Regular Class, Elected County Officers, etc.), as the FRS defined benefit plan.
-Contributions are directed to individual member accounts, and the individual members allocate contributions and account balances among various approved investment choices.
+Contributions are directed to individual members allocate contributions and account balances among various approved investment choices.
 Costs of administering the plan, including the FRS Financial Guidance Program, are funded through an employer contribution of 0.06% of payroll and by forfeited benefits of plan members.

-The Clerk recognizes pension expenditures in an amount equal to amounts paid to the Pension Plan, the HIS Plan and the defined contribution plan, amounting to \$1,622,649, \$339,989, and \$584,546, respectively, for the fiscal year ended September 30, 2021.
-The Clerk's payments for the Pension Plan and the HIS Plan after June 30, 2021, the measurement date used to determine the net pension liability associated with the Pension Plan and HIS Plan, amounted to \$492,826 and \$94,428, respectively.
+The Clerk recognizes pension expenditures in an amount equal to amounts paid to the Pension Plan, the HIS Plan, and the defined contribution plan, amounting to \$1,762,872, \$341,312, and \$649,073, respectively, for the fiscal year ended September 30, 2022.
+The Clerk's payments for the Pension Plan and the HIS Plan after June 30, 2022, the measurement date used to determine the net pension liability associated with the Pension Plan and HIS Plan, amounted to \$423,075 and \$79,712, respectively.
 The Clerk is not legally required to and does not accumulate expendable available resources to liquidate the retirement obligation related to its employees.
-Accordingly, the net pension liability and associated deferred outflows and deferred inflows are presented on the government-wide financial statements of the County, following requirements of GASB Statement No. 68, Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27, and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - an amendment of GASB Statement No. 68.
+Accordingly, the net pension liability and associated deferred outflows and deferred inflows are presented on the government-wide financial statements of the County, following requirements of GASB Statement 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - an amendment of GASB Statement 68.

 Funding Policy - All enrolled members of the FRS Pension Plan are required to contribute 3.0% of their salary to the FRS.
 In addition to member contributions, governmental employers are required to make contributions to the FRS based on state-wide contribution rates.
-The employer contribution rates by job class for the periods from October 1, 2020 through June 30, 2021 and July 1, 2021 through September 30, 2021, respectively, were as follows: regular - 10.00% and 10.82%; county elected officers - 49.18% and 51.42%; senior management - 27.29% and 29.01%; and DROP participants - 16.98% and 18.34%.
-During the fiscal year ended September 30, 2021, the Clerk contributed to the plan an amount equal to 12.42% of covered payroll.
+The employer contribution rates by job class for the periods from October 1, 2021 through June 30, 2022 and July 1, 2022 through September 30, 2022, respectively, were as follows: regular - 10.82% and 11.91%; County elected officers - 51.42% and 57.00%; senior management - 29.01% and 31.57%; and DROP participants - 18.34% and 18.60%.
+During the fiscal year ended September 30, 2022, the Clerk contributed to the plan an amount equal to 12.34% of covered payroll.